sluukkonen/possu/README.md

 Execute a set of queries within a transaction.

 Start a transaction and execute a set of queries within it.
-If the function does not throw an error, the transaction is committed and its return value is returned.
+If the function does not throw an error, the transaction is committed.

 If the function throws a non-retryable error, the transaction is rolled back and the error is rethrown.